ussserrr/torch-height-control/README.md

   - Preserving parameters after power off.

-## Logic' description
+## Logic description
   1. CNC or user performs initial positioning (e.g. motion to the entry point);
   2. After Plasm signal presence torch going down until the Touch signal is appeared;
   3. Torch immediately lifting to the pierce height (specified parameter);
-  4. Torch is holded at this position for the entire pierce time (specified parameter);
+  4. Torch is holding on at this position for the entire pierce time (specified parameter);
   5. After setpoint calculation, then main control algorithm starts;
   6. System goes back to the Idle mode when the cutting is complete (Plasm signal is turning off).